Higgitydiggity/Twitch-Chat-Stripper/README.md

 # Twitch-Chat-Stripper
-Copy/paste recorded twitch chat(cant be live, must be recorded), from website into TCS_Input.txt file.

 Copy/paste recorded twitch chat(cant be live, must be recorded), from website into a .txt file (TCS_Input is provided for simplicity).

 MAKE SURE THAT A TIMESTAMP (e.g 1:23:45) IS IN THE TOP LINE OF .txt FILE!